platyplus/cerberus/README.md

 - [ ] Log/output all lines that couldn't be imported
 - [ ] Import files from different field locations e.g. YPO etc
 - [ ] Complete the README
+- [ ] all 'multiple' fields have multiple columns (arrays) => single array columns
+- [ ] split the "relation" metadata column into "relation type" and "relation name" so we can use two times the same relation type in the same entity
+- [ ] abstract & inherited enums e.g. symptoms
 - [ ] (big) Link the excel files together with PKs/FKs
 - [ ] (big) reuse concepts accross tables, e.g. medication
 - [ ] (big) link visit types together